 Western Association of Fish and Wildlife Agencies and Affiliates evaluated current contracts to determine which met the criteria of a lease.
 The right-of-use (ROU) assets represent the Association's right to use underlying assets for the lease term, and the lease liabilities represent the Association's obligation to make lease payments arising from these leases.
 The ROU assets and lease liabilities, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
 The Association has made an accounting policy election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments.
-The weighted-average discount rate applied to calculate lease liabilities as of June 30, 2023, was 2.85%.
+The weighted-average discount rate applied to calculate lease liabilities as of June 30, 2024, was 2.85%.
 The Association's operating lease consists of a real estate lease of office space.

-As of June 30, 2023, the weighted-average remaining lease term for Western Association of Fish and Wildlife Agencies and Affiliates's operating lease was approximately 1.42 years.
+As of June 30, 2024, the weighted-average remaining lease term for Western Association of Fish and Wildlife Agencies and Affiliates's operating lease was approximately 0.42 years.

-Operating lease expense for the year ended June 30, 2023 was \$49,962 which is offset by subslease revenue of \$49,153.
-There were no noncash investing and financing transactions related to leasing other than the transition entry described in note A.
+Operating lease expense for the year ended June 30, 2024 was \$49,962 which is offset by sublease revenue of \$50,382.
+There were no noncash investing and financing transactions related to leasing.